 Male Hypogonadism in Children

-(See also Male Hypogonadism.)
+(See also Male Hypogonadism in adults.)

 There are 3 types of hypogonadism: primary, secondary, and a type caused by defective androgen action, primarily due to defective androgen receptor activity.